-B. Industry Objective: Property Rights
+1.2 Industry Objective: property rights

 In addition to defining and satisfying incentives requirements, another concern often expressed in this environment pertains to property rights and fairness.
-For instance, the FAA's Facility Operation and Administration handbook8 gives explicit permission for an airline to swap landing slots among any of its own flights.
+For instance, the FAA's Facility Operation and Administration handbook8 gives explicit permission for an airline to swap landing slots amongst any of its own flights.
 As a special case, if an airline cancels a flight, then it may move another into the vacated slot.
 This reflects a form of property rights: an airline has "usage rights" over any slot assigned to it.